Information Technology Optimized Service Team

 Direct reports of SLT members taking on new roles as part of the IT Transformation Office (Chris Lucas, Shuchi Nalepa, Dave Gindhart) will experience reporting line changes for the transition period.
 Workshops will be conducted to collaboratively determine the best path forward during the 18-month transition period.

 The new IT Strategic Partner (ITSP) role will serve as a bridge between Penn State IT and academic/administrative units.
-ITSPs will help to meet unit IT needs while leveraging the benefits of a centralized model.
-The new role is being introduced as part of the effort to align IT functions across the University in a more collaborative and consultative manner.
-April 2025
+The new role, which will be in the IT job family, is being introduced as part of the effort to align IT functions across the University in a more collaborative and consultative manner.

 Will there be opportunities for employees to become more effective or impactful in their positions?